SURGroup/UQpy/docs/source/utilities/kernels/index.rst

 Kernel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :class:`.Kernel` class is imported using the following command:
+The :class:`UQpy.utilities.kernels.baseclass.Kernel` class is imported using the following command:

 >>> from UQpy.utilities.kernels.baseclass.Kernel import Kernel